Applying for Admission

 UC Application Site

-The application for Fall Quarter 2015 is now available; you can start filling out your application now, and submit it during the filing period in November.
+The application for Fall Quarter 2016 is available now.
+You can start your application today and submit it beginning November 1.

 Winter Quarter (January - March)